;

 DIY & Gardening Sales

-Weather dampens Gardening demand
+Weather improves Gardening demand

 Big-ticket spending remains constrained